Queensland Snow

 I almost got bogged in deep snow near Eukey in an area with no mobile phone reception so I thought I might have to flag down a passing motorist.
 The only thing that saved me was collecting a mass of sticks and stones to put under my tyres to get just enough grip to get out.
 The weight of the snow was also bending many of the branches on smaller trees right over onto the road itself.

-The accumulation rates were approaching those I've experienced during some of the lower to mid-range Nor’easters in the US.
 I got bad frostbite despite wearing boots, socks and gloves due to prolonged exposure to snow and wind-chill; and having to take gloves off to take pics and video.

 Macintosh HD:Users:s363497:Desktop:19161504563_3dcb2ab7a9_c.jpg